aws/aws-iot-device-sdk-java-v2/samples/CommandsSandbox/README.md

 API calls.
 On the other hand, if your device needs to receive, for example, "plain/text" and "my-custom-format" payloads, it has to subscribe to the generic MQTT topic and distinguish received IoT commands by the payload-type field.

+### Interaction with sample application

 > [!NOTE]
-> In this sample, the term command is used with multiple different meanings.
-To keep them straight, we qualify the word
+> In this sample, the term command can have two different meanings:
-> with a prefix:
 > - AWS IoT command - a description of a task defined in the AWS IoT Commands service.
-> - AWS IoT command execution - an event with instructions sent from the IoT Core to a device.
 > - sample command - an action that this sample application can perform, such as `open-thing-stream`.
 >
-> To avoid confusion, the `command` word will always be used with a context.
+> To avoid confusion, `sample command` is replaced with `sample instruction`.
+While this phrase might not be conventional,

-### Interaction with sample application
+> it helps maintain clarity throughout this document.

-Once connected, the sample supports the following commands:
+Once connected, the sample supports the following instructions:

 Control Plane
 * `list-commands` - list all AWS IoT commands available in the AWS account